-One way the UCF College of Community Innovation and Education promotes lifelong learning is through the development of professional learning programs and initiatives.
+One way the School of Teacher Education promotes lifelong learning is through the development of professional learning programs and initiatives.
 Through workshops and conferences, our faculty leads and facilitates quality opportunities for professional growth and development, enabling access to the latest research, content and pedagogy through rich experiences that foster professional learning and networking in a variety of fields and disciplines.
 Explore and register for a workshop or conference today.

 With scholarly presentations and practical teacher workshops on various social studies related topics from prominent experts, the ISSS Conference provides a platform for all educators to engage in rich dialogue about the social studies.
 The ISSS conference has featured speakers from across the United States as well as across the world including Portugal, Canada, India, Malaysia, Australia, Thailand, South Korea, China, Nigeria, and a host of other countries.